Skip to Main Content

 2. The Fair Committee will be very careful in handling exhibits but assumes no responsibility for loss or damage.

-3. Each exhibitor may make more than one entry in a class, or subclass, but can only win on one entry per class.
+3. Each exhibitor may make more than one entry in a class, or subclass, only one will be judged others will be for display only.

 4. All entries must be made by the exhibitor within the last year and not shown at a previous Ripley County Fair.

-8. A 1st and 2nd place ribbon will be awarded in each project by the judge.
-A monetary prize given to each Section champion and reserve champion will be awarded in classes with at least 3 entries.
+8. A ribbon only will be awarded in each project by the judge.
+Section champion and reserve champion will be awarded in each class.

 9. Entries will bear no labels or name tag.
-If someone other than the exhibitor has contributed to the exhibit, their name should also be included.
+If someone other than the exhibitor has contributed to the exhibit, their name must also be included.
 Names will be shown after judging.

 10. Judges decisions will be final.
 Additional ribbons may be awarded at the judge’s discretion.